dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2024/07/08
+There is a great book [Stumbling on Happiness](https://en.wikipedia.org/wiki/Stumbling_on_Happiness) by [Daniel Gilbert](https://twitter.com/DanTGilbert) describing how we fail to predict what will make us happy due to cognitive biases.
+It's tempting to draw an analogy with software development.
+Are we lacking observations of our actual experience and chasing the wrong goals?

 #### 2024/07/07
 You can also find an earlier version of the "Refactoring to Expressive Kotlin" talk here <https://youtube.com/watch?v=UwM3b5D4FjU> that covers more topics (for better or worse).